leadership

 The President sets the tone for the club and are expected to provide helpful, supportive leadership for all of the club’s activities and be the first to assume responsibility for the progress and welfare of the club.

 They motivate, make peace, and facilitate as required.
-Though they must occasionally step in and make a difficult decision, rarely do so without consulting club members and other club officers.
+Though they must occasionally step in and make a difficult decision, they rarely do so without consulting club members and other club officers.
 Strive to show respect for all members, even when you do not agree with them, and provide leadership for all.
 As President:

-• Lead a team of club officers to provide a supportive and fun learning environment for members, conduct quality meetings, and ensure member’s needs are met
+• Lead a team of club officers to provide a supportive and fun learning environment for members, conduct quality meetings, and ensure members’ needs are met

 • Preside over club and executive meetings